johnnychhsu/Interview_notes/database_related.md

 **Dense and Sparse** <br />
 One-to-One or One-to-Many.
 If it's sparse, it first find the head of the data block, then sequential search.

+**Clustered and Non-clustered** <br />
+1. There can only be one clustered index for a table.
+2. Can be more than one non-clustered index.

+**When should index be created?** <br />
+1. A column contains a wide range of data
+2. A column doesn't contain lots of null
+3. Columns that are frequently used in where clauses or join condition

+**When index should not be created?** <br />
+1. The table is small
+2. Columns that are updated frequently

 ### B tree
 **Properties** <br />